 Receive a Market Report and Job Specification including likely sources of applicants, salary levels and suggested team structuring.

-Receive Outlook reminders for all required actions, and notification whenever an agreed milestone is hit or missed.
+Receive emailed prompts for all required actions and notifications for all stakeholders whenever an agreed milestone is missed.

 Fixed, multi-level workflows ensure processes are followed and SLAs adhered to with no involvement from senior management outside key approval points.